ttompk/voice_command/README.md

 Approximate Steps:
-- Extract features from google's command audio dataset: File is
+- Extract features from google's command audio dataset.
 - Train tensorflow model using features for wake word.
 - Convert tf model as serialized model using tf-lite
 - Load tf-lite model on raspbery pi zero for inference.